kyma-project/istio/docs/contributor/adr/0008-rate-limit.md

 ### Rate Limit HTTP Response Headers

-While enabling rate limit feature on the HTTP layer, there is a possibility to give insights to the client about the current rate limiting state e.g. how many requests are left to be done before being rate limited, or how much time is left until rate limit tokens are refilled.
+While enabling rate limit feature on the HTTP layer, there is a possibility to give insights to the client about the current rate limiting state, for example, how many requests are left to be done before being rate limited, or how much time is left until rate limit tokens are refilled.
-The decision is that the user can enable rate limit headers in the RateLimit CR by setting the boolean field *spec.enableResponseHeaders*.
+The decision is that the user can enable rate limit headers in the RateLimit CR by setting the boolean field **spec.enableResponseHeaders**.
 Following security good practices, these headers are disabled by default to limit internal information exposure.

 ### RateLimit CR Spec